DSCR Loans

 Single-family rentals are the lowest-friction type and qualify for the best down payment tiers.
 Two-to-four unit properties are eligible at the same credit-based LTV tiers, though loan limits differ by lender.
 Non-warrantable condos are eligible but capped lower (often 65 percent LTV, 35 percent down).
 Short-term rentals are eligible with lenders that accept projected revenue methodology.
 Properties you intend to live in do not qualify.

 Geography matters too.
-If you are buying in a market like Florida or a city such as West Palm Beach, working with a broker who knows which lenders are active there saves real time.
+If you are buying in a market like Florida or a city such as West Palm Beach, working with a lender who knows which programs are active there saves real time.

 DSCR loan amounts span a wide band.
 Across the lenders PFN works with, the practical range runs from roughly 55,000 dollars up to 5 million dollars.
 Where your deal falls inside that band affects both pricing and which lenders compete for it.